Chapati (1 Piece) and Bell Peppers (1 Medium (Approx 2 3/4 Inches Long, 2 1/2 Inches Dia))

 Pair with Protein

-Add a source of lean protein, such as grilled chicken or lentils, alongside your meal to help slow down the absorption of glucose.
+Include a source of protein such as grilled chicken, lentils, or tofu with your meal.
+This can help slow down the absorption of carbohydrates.

 Stay Hydrated